zhaooooYang/zhaooooYang.github.io/_pages/about.md

 a TPC of several conferences such as ACM TURC Organizing Committee of Turing Conference in China and a reviewer of several international journals, such as IEEE TMC, IEEE TVT, IEEE IOTJ, etc.
-He has made more than 50 professional presentations at China IoT Conference and other conferences, and edited textbooks such as 《An Introduction to Smart Home》, 《Introduction to IoT》, 《Introduction to IoT Application Technology》.
+He has made more than 50 professional presentations at China IoT Conference and other conferences, and edited textbooks 《An Introduction to Smart Home》, 《Introduction to IoT》, 《Introduction to IoT Application Technology》.

 <span class='anchor' id='-xl'></span>